s0lm1r/Hello.html/README.md

-Obviously you have some troubles and can't visit this link, it is not exist.
+Obviously you have some troubles and can't visit this link, one  dosn't exist.
 It was a joke. **ha-ha-ha** Don't be so serious!
 Smile :=)